RazMag/the-mind/API.md

     ["uuid", "83f88097-dfa2-4375-9d4b-39d42a60c4a9"]

-## Starting a game / Starting next level
+## Starting a game / Starting a new level

-The start event will cause the server to incrament the level and deal new hands.
-Note: in the future starting specific level will be an option.
+The start event will cause the server to start a new level and deal new hands. if the event value is set to `null` then the next level will start.
-The start event is just an event named `start` with `null` as the data
+It it also possible to send an int as the data of the event and start that specific level.

 Example:

-    socket.emit('start',null);
+    socket.emit('start',5);

 ## Making a turn